Origin

 Explore next: Kenya, Rwanda, Guatemala, Costa Rica.

-East Africa: Washed Systems And Washing Stations
+East Africa: Washed Systems and Washing Stations

 In Ethiopia, Kenya, Rwanda and Burundi, washing stations and cooperative systems often aggregate cherry from many smallholders.
 This can create highly traceable station lots or less-specific regional lots depending on the supply chain.
 Read station, cooperative and lot-level wording before assuming how specific the coffee really is.